OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/6 December 2014.md

 ---

 ## Technology and Artificial Intelligence

 - The identity of those flying drones over France is withheld, implying intelligence agencies with **surveillance capacities**.

 ---

 ## Contact and Alien Interactions

 - Channeling is described as rare and reserved for individuals with the right mix of **genetics, soul potential, mission, and preparation**.
+- The Cs mention they’ll meet Laura in the psychomantium soon, indicating continued communication in altered states.

 ---